Getting a Postwar Steam Whistle to Work As it Should

 Fixing the whistle

-Note the wiring, center track power goes to the brush on the right.
-From the brush on the left to the motor winding and then from the motor winding to the ground.
-The whistle relay makes the ground contact on this setup.
-When the wires to the motor winding get reversed as to which goes to ground vs which goes to the brush, the motor runs backwards and will not whistle well.
+When the wires to the motor winding get reversed as to which goes to ground vs which goes to the brush, the motor runs backwards and will not whistle as well.
 Don't switch them.
+The correct direction when looking from the top of the whistle is CCLW, counter clock wise.
+CCLW in the picture above.

 Now after taking it all apart,look at the whistle relay.